saivishnu725/bookswap/README.md

 the WT project

-install XAMPP and run the `script.bat` if you are on windows or `script.sh` on linux. then access it on http://localhost/bookswap
+install XAMPP (start the MySQL, Apache services ofc) and run the `script.bat` if you are on windows or `script.sh` on linux. then access it on http://localhost/bookswap

 ## License